esteinig/scrubby/README.md

 #### Summary output

 The schema contains a `pipeline` array for each database or reference provided in the order in which reads were depleted/extracted in the read scrubbing pipeline.
-Note that when individually depleting/extracting `Kraken2` (`scrubby scrub-kraken`) or alignments (`scrubby scrub-alignments`), this array:
+Tool values are lowercase tool names, one of: `kraken2`, `minimap2`, `strobealign`.
+Note that when individually depleting/extracting `Kraken2` (`scrubby scrub-kraken`) or alignments (`scrubby scrub-alignments`):

-  - contains a single entry which always has an index of `0`
+  - the `pipeline` array contains a single entry which always has an index of `0`
   - the `path` value is the path to the classified reads file for `Kraken2`
   - the `tool` value in the pipeline array entry is `null`